oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Security Considerations

-#### The Authorization Code Flow {#pattern-bff-flow}
+#### The Authorization Code grant type {#pattern-bff-flow}

 The main benefit of using a BFF is the BFF's ability to act as a confidential client.
 Therefore, the BFF MUST act as a confidential client.
-Furthermore, the BFF SHOULD use the OAuth 2.0 Authorization Code grant with PKCE to initiate a request for an access token.
-Detailed recommendations for confidential clients can be found in {{oauth-security-topics}} Section 2.1.1.
+Furthermore, the BFF MUST use the OAuth 2.0 Authorization Code grant as described by Section 2.1.1 of {{oauth-security-topics}} to initiate a request for an access token.

 #### Cookie Security {#pattern-bff-cookie-security}